juyongjiang/VFedPCA-VFedAKPCA/README.md

 # VFedPCA+VFedAKPCA
 This is the official source code for our paper: **Vertical Federated Principal Component Analysis and Its Kernel Extension on Feature-wise Distributed Data** based on [Pytorch](https://pytorch.org/) Framework.

+> Despite enormous research interest and rapid application of federated learning (FL) to various areas, existing studies mostly focus on supervised federated learning under the horizontally partitioned local dataset setting.
+This paper will study the unsupervised FL under the vertically partitioned dataset setting.

 ## The Framework of Sever-Clients Architecture
 ![](/Users/sophia/Desktop/c.png)
 ## Experiment Description